rovertronic/Mario-Builder-64/README.md

 - Widescreen (16:9) support toggleable by pressing `L` in the pause menu. *
 - S2DEX engine by someone2639!
 To use it, compile with `make TEXT_ENGINE=s2dex_text_engine` or just set `TEXT_ENGINE` to `s2dex_text_engine` in the makefile.
 - ia8 coins (64x64), the vanilla coin texture is upgraded to accomodate.
+- Skybox size modifier.
+You can have 2x, 3x and 4x size skyboxes (you can select the skybox size in `config.h`.)
+Please note that this might heavily affect console performance.
+By CowQuack

 # UltraSM64